-If the administrator allows a user to grant access to other users, he can share data with other server users via the client without the server administrator having to change the rights management each time.
-This is useful, for example, if a user needs or wants to grant another user temporary access to one of his entries.
+If the administrator allows a user to grant access to other users, they can share data with other server users via the client without the server administrator having to change the rights management each time.
+This is useful, for example, if a user needs or wants to grant another user temporary access to one of their entries.

 Grant access rights in the Password Depot Enterprise Server

 Using the server manager, the super administrator or another server administrator first determines for each user or group whether the rights "Grant access rights" and / or "Seal entries" should be granted.
 Like all other rights, they can be set individually.

 These new rights can also be found in the server policies so that they can be defined under Manage > Server policies for the entire server: